 Gold and silver serve as both because they have represented money for thousands of years.
 While they haven’t carried the same status in recent decades, the much longer historical trend is extremely well-established.

-While gold has traditionally been the metal of choice among the wealthy, silver has been the preferred hold among the masses.
+While gold - especially gold jewelry - has traditionally been the metal of choice among the wealthy, silver has been the preferred hold among the masses.

 This is due primarily to silver’s much lower price.
 But both have been held as a monetary asset because of their rarity.